independenc3/passion4coding/readme.md

 **Your task is to build an UI where you can fold / unfold based on the lists with ReactJS.**

+### Challenges you will face
+- Building a tree from the lists, state management, building reusable components, building modules that consists of modules, making it visually appealing

 ## Task at Hand - BACKEND / FULL-STACK POSITIONS ONLY
 To serve the frontend, you will build the backend for that with an API.